azafly/azafly-web-gatsby/README.md

 Netlify CMS can runs on a pre-configured starter site with Netlify.

-CMS can be reach on the path `/admin` fro example `https://locahost-xxxx/admin`
+CMS can be reached on the path `/admin` fro example `https://locahost-xxxx/admin`

-Use the link below to build and deploy your own copy of the repository:

 ## To run locally